cultivatingcoders/highschooloverview/syllabus.md

   - **Homework**
     - Publish your about me website to github pages https://pages.github.com
     - Sign up for https://www.freemysqlhosting.net and create your first database

 # Week 7 - Databases and Data Persistence
 - What is a database?
 - Why do we need databases
 - An introduction to MySQL
   - Getting the tools
   - Installing Sequel Pro
-  - Connecting to a database (Heroku)
+  - Connecting to a database
   - Database tables
   - Database Columns
     - Datatypes